Backyard ultra

 The backyard ultra or last one standing is a form of ultramarathon race where competitors must consecutively run the distance of 6.706 km in less than one hour.
-The distance of each loop is equal to 100 miles divided by 24 hours, or 1/24th of 100 miles, so that a competitor would run 100 miles for a full day (24 hours) of competition.
+Each loop, commonly referred to as a "Yard", is ^{100}⁄_{24} miles, so in 24 hours, a competitor would run 100 miles.
 They must repeat this every hour until only one person completes a full lap - the last one standing.

 The backyard ultra format has gained a reputation for its grueling and unpredictable nature, as well as the camaraderie among participants.
 Challenges include sleep deprivation, exhaustion, and varying weather conditions.

 History

 Backyard ultras are the invention of Gary "Lazarus Lake" Cantrell, who is also one of the founders and race directors of the Barkley Marathons.

 The original backyard ultra is Big's Backyard Ultra, which is held on Cantrell's property in Bell Buckle, Tennessee, and is named after his dog.
-Today, Big's is an invitational race where the top competitors participate based on wins in a bracket of the various American and international backyard ultras.
+First held in 2011, today Big's is an invitational race where the top competitors participate based on wins in a bracket of the various American and international backyard ultras.

 Description

 A backyard ultra consists of repeated one-hour laps.
-Each lap begins on the hour and must be completed within that hour (a distance of 4.167 mi per lap).
+Each lap begins on the hour and must be completed within that hour.
+The distance of each lap is set at 4.167 mi, a figure derived to ensure that completing one lap every hour for 24 hours results in exactly 100 mi covered in a single day.

 The event continues until a single runner completes a lap alone; that runner is declared the winner and the sole official finisher, while all other competitors are recorded as "DNF" (Did Not Finish).
 If no competitor manages to complete one more lap than the others (for example, if the remaining runners all fail to finish the next lap), the race ends with no winner and all competitors listed as DNF.
-Completing 24 laps yields a total distance of exactly 100 miles.
 The competitor who completes the second-most laps is commonly referred to as the "assist".

+Rules are strictly enforced across local and championship events; runners must be in the starting corral at the bell, may not receive aid on the course, and cannot leave the course except for restrooms.

+The format's published rules also ban artificial aids, trekking poles among them, and bar non-competitors — including runners already eliminated — from accompanying an entrant on the course.
+The starting corral is measured to hold the entire field and stays the same size for the whole event, and warnings are given three, two and one minutes before each bell.

+A shortened variant, the "Backyard 24", is run to a defined finish of up to 24 hours and is named for its length, so that a "Backyard 6" lasts six hours.
+No winner is declared in these races — participants either finish or are recorded as DNF — and the remaining backyard rules apply unchanged.